centrahq/api-documentation/source/guides/plugins/adyen-checkout.md

 2. When the customer is done, they can select a payment option.
 3. If Adyen Checkout is selected (Most likely by showing the Credit Card-logos/Swish/Klarna or similar as the payment option) a call should be made to Centra using `POST /payment`.
 4. Centra will initiate a Adyen Checkout-session and give back a HTML-snippet together with an indication that you actually got `adyen-checkout` in the response.
-5. The website renders the HTML
+5. The website renders the HTML.
 6. The customer fills in the information, or selects what payment method they want to use.
 7. Adyen Checkout will decide itself between the following scenarios:
 	* Finalize the payment and send the customer directly to the `paymentReturnPage` with parameters in the URL.